lordegeology/lordegeology/README.md

 ## 🚀 What I Do
 - 💼 By day: **AI/ML Analyst at Deloitte USI** — currently building **agentic workflows** with LangGraph and AWS - *super glamorous stuff!*
 - 📈 Previously: did **quant research at Futures First** (built ARIMAX & LSTM models to predict markets), interned at **Genpact** (optimized ML pipelines for a media giant), and dabbled in **COVID spike protein analysis using NLP at IIIT-Delhi**.
-- 📝 Published a paper at **IMECE2023** on 3D printing & fracture energy ([check it out!!](https://doi.org/10.1115/IMECE2023-112241)) — *got to play around with 3d printers; it was pretty cool!*
+- 📝 Published a paper at **IMECE2023** on 3D printing & fracture energy ([check it out!!](https://doi.org/10.1115/IMECE2023-112241)) - *got to play around with 3d printers; it was pretty cool!*

 ---

 ## ⚡ Outside of Work
 - 🥊 I box every so often (great for stress relief {*more of an excuse to punch stuff :p*}).
-- 🎹 I play the piano & ukulele — though depending on the day it’s either a vibe or a war crime.
+- 🎹 I play the piano & ukulele (though depending on the day it’s either a vibe or a war crime.)

 ---